 Thanks to Campbell’s, Idaho has a signature fried chicken—Idahoan Fried Chicken—made from rolling drumsticks in a mixture of flour and instant mashed potato flakes.
 Way to go, Idaho.

-Honey butter fried chicken New Haven-style thin crust pizza = A slice of fried chicken heaven, thanks to Piece Brewery and Pizzeria.
+Honey butter New Haven-style thin crust pizza = A slice of fried chicken heaven, thanks to Piece Brewery and Pizzeria.
 Sadly, the fried chicken pizza was their February pie of the month, and during that month they only made 100 per day; however, here’s hoping they resurrect this hybrid masterpiece.

 Indiana provides a tale of two chickens.
 In one corner we have the Cloverdale Travel Plaza, a divey truck stop that will remind you that chicken strips aren’t just for kids.
 In the other corner is Petite Chou Bistro & Champagne Bar, which serves a considerably more upscale drumstick that’s fried in duck fat.